Why Don’t My Legs Tan As Well?

 You are not alone!
-The legs are more difficult to tan compared to the rest of the body, and this is due to a few different factors.
-You do have to put a little more effort in, and pay your legs some special attention, to ensure your legs tan beautifully.
+The legs are more difficult to tan compared to the rest of the body, and this is due to several factors.

-Why don’t legs tan as well as the rest of the body?
 There are a few reasons why the legs do not tan as well as the rest of the body.
-This is because melanin production is lower in the legs, the skin on the legs is thicker and more resistant to UV light, and we tend to shave or wax legs more often, which removes the tan from the top of the skin.
+This is because melanin production is lower in the legs.
+The skin on the legs is thicker and more resistant to UV light.
+Additionally, we tend to shave or wax our legs more often, which removes the tan from the top layer of the skin.

 If you have difficulty tanning your legs, keep reading to find out more about why your legs don’t tan as well, and how you can give your legs a bronzed, even tan.